WEZE: Early years

-The Edison Electric Illuminating Company built and signed on this station as the first incarnation of WEEI, from which the call sign was derived.
+The Edison Electric Illuminating Company of Boston built and signed on this station as the first incarnation of WEEI, from which the call sign was derived.
 The electric company established WEEI as a public relations vehicle and extensively promoted the new venture weeks before launching, highlighting the usage of the latest and most advanced radio equipment.
 A Boston Globe profile specifically cited AT&T's success with WEAF as Edison Light's inspiration for WEEI; while the company stressed that WEEI would not be a direct copy of WEAF, WEEI agreed to simulcast programming from the New York station via a direct phone line.
 WEEI's debut on September 29, 1924, included a four-hour commencement program including a dedicatory address from Edison Light president Charles L. Edgar, in addition to live classical music selections, operating at 303 meters (990 kHz) with 500 watts of power.
 WEEI's alliance with WEAF included airing the New York station's coverage of the 1924 World Series, headlined by Graham McNamee.
 WJAR in Providence, Rhode Island, was added to the simulcast, while WNAC suspended operations during the games to avoid any potential interference.

 The station broadcast on various frequencies over the next several years, settling on 590 kHz in 1927.
 In 1926, WEEI became a charter member of the NBC Red Network and remained an NBC Red affiliate until 1936, when the station was leased by CBS and became an affiliate of that network.
 CBS bought WEEI outright from Boston Edison on August 31, 1942.
 An FM sister station, WEEI-FM (103.3 FM, now WBGB), went on the air in 1948.

 Until 1960, WEEI, through CBS Radio, was the last Boston radio station to devote a large amount of its program schedule to "traditional" network radio programming of daytime soap operas, comedy shows, variety shows, and similar fare.

 For the remainder of the 1960s, WEEI was New England's first talk radio station (though the station also played middle-of-the-road music) and home of such hosts as Howard Nelson, Jim Westover and of Paul Benzaquin, one of the most popular radio talk show hosts in Boston history.
 In the 1960s, the daily WEEIdea feature presented cleaning and cooking tips from housewives.